venice1200/TapClock/v0.5.7/README.md

   * Exit with ULB

 Calibration
+Run the calibration sketch available in the Repo.
-You need to copy the calibration values out of the serial window of the calibration sketch (available in this Repo) into the TapClock sketch and replace my values with yours as each MPU is different.
+Copy the calibration values out of the serial window of the calibration sketch into the TapClock sketch
+and replace my values with yours as each MPU is different.

 See the screeshot here which values are needed: https://i.imgur.com/FOmkXfg.png
 You have to choose one of the calibration values for each section.

 Replace the values for:

     // Offsets got from IMU_Zero Sketch